Ecwid/ecwid-api-docs/includes/_products.md

-relatedProducts | \<*RelatedProducts*\>  | Related or "You may also like" products of the product combinations | Array\<*Combination*\> | List of the product combinations dimensions | \<ProductDimensions\> | Product dimensions info
+relatedProducts | \<*RelatedProducts*\>  | Related or "You may also like" products of the product combinations | Array\<*Combination*\> | List of the product combinations dimensions | \<ProductDimensions\> | Product dimensions info showOnFrontpage | number | If not `null`, the position (index) of a product in the store front page.
+If `null`, then product is not shown in the store front page

 #### FavoritesStats
 Field | Type  | Description